top of page

 This is not an easy decision but may be something you need to weigh up if all other options have failed.
 For many people moving is not an option because they simply cannot afford it.
 In addition, there is no guarantee that the new place you move to will be in a smoke free neighbourhood - this is because it can often be difficult to know if local chimneys are in use, and because new wood heaters being installed all the time (40 - 50,000 annually).

 Whatever strategies you try we hope you get some reduction and relief from the smoke.
-Any small action you can take to address the wider issue of government policy on wood smoke will have a big impact - for example whether this be writing to your local MP, texting or ringing into a radio show discussing the issue, signing a petition on the issue or subscribing to our website.
+Any small action you can take to address the wider issue of government policy on wood smoke will have a big impact - for example whether this be writing to or paying a visit to your local MP, texting or ringing into a radio show discussing the issue, signing a petition on the issue or subscribing to our website.

 Joining our campaign